 5. Meaning and purpose at work boost employee retention.

 A BetterUp report found that U.S. employees with the highest sense of meaning are 69% less likely to quit.
-Further, BetterUp found that employees value meaning so much they’re willing to give up an average of $21,100 every year of their salary if it meant their work would always be meaningful.
+Further, BetterUp found that employees value meaning so much they’re willing to give up an average of $21,100 every year of their salary if it meant their hard work would always be meaningful.

 When talking about workplace incentives, it’s important to remember that what matters most to hourly workers will differ from what matters most to salaried workers.
 When salaried managers are making decisions for their hourly direct reports—it can drive a disconnect.